yeasin50/faceMaskDetection/readme.md

 ------
-Thank to The Sparks Foundation intern & pyImageSearch and StackOverflow 🎇🎇🎇
+Thank to The Sparks Foundation intern & pyImageSearch and StackOverflow Feel free to contact :)